binkley/kotlin-rational/README.md

 - [_Rational number_](https://en.wikipedia.org/wiki/Rational_number) describes
 mathematical properties of ℚ, the field of the rationals

-This code extends ℚ, the field of rational numbers, with [division by zero](https://en.wikipedia.org/wiki/Division_by_zero), "not a number", -∞, and +∞, following the lead of
+The code for `BigRational` extends ℚ, the field of rational numbers, with [division by zero](https://en.wikipedia.org/wiki/Division_by_zero), "not a number", -∞, and +∞, following the lead of
 [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754), and using the